KCBS-FM: Oldies 93.1

-With the new oldies format, the station switched its call letters to KODJ and the branding changed to "Oldies 93.1".
+With the new oldies format, the station switched its call letters to KODJ and the branding changed to "Oldies 93.1", launching with "Turn!
+Turn!
+Turn!" by The Byrds.
 KODJ competed with crosstown oldies rival KRTH, which later came under common CBS Radio ownership when limits were relaxed by the FCC.

 KODJ focused more on the 1950s and the early 1960s era of oldies music than KRTH.
-DJs on KODJ were The Real Don Steele, Charlie Tuna, Rich Fields, Machine Gun Kelly and Jeff Serr.
+DJs on KODJ were The Real Don Steele, Charlie Tuna, Rich Fields (previously a DJ for the station during the late period of its Top 40 era as KKHR), Machine Gun Kelly and Jeff Serr.
 In response to KODJ's debut, KRTH gradually reduced and eventually faded out the number of newer songs from its playlist, focusing mainly on the 1960s decade of oldies with a few songs from the late 1950s.
 In addition, KRTH brought in Bill Drake as consultant while featuring all new jingles by the Johnny Mann Singers, which helped it reach higher ratings.
 The Real Don Steele left KCBS-FM in mid-1992 to join KRTH.
 Charlie Tuna, the morning host at KODJ/KCBS-FM from 1989 to 1993, would later work at KRTH from 2008 to 2014.
 After his tenure at The Price is Right, Rich Fields was also on KRTH for a time as well.

 On July 12, 1991, at 2 pm, KODJ changed to its present call sign, KCBS-FM, as part of a re-imaging marketing campaign to bring in new listeners believing the "CBS-FM" call letters had a stronger association with the oldies format.
 These call letters had previously been used by two CBS-affiliated stations (now KSOL and KLLC) in San Francisco.
 KCBS-FM still kept the oldies format, but shifted its focus mainly to the 1960s decade of oldies with a lesser selection of 1950s oldies, and more early-1970s rock oldies to better compete with KRTH.
 (Since December 3, 1993, the KODJ calls have been assigned to a classic hits station in Salt Lake City, Utah.)